UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 Shew, that was a lot of setup.
 Now let's get that dot moving!

 > **Pro Tip**: We're about to do a lot of external activity to Velocity.
-To speed things up, you can force Velocity's Azure integration to sync by clicking disable/enable every time we change an external state (like create a work item or merge a PR)
+To speed things up, you can force Velocity integrations to sync by clicking disable/enable every time we change an external state (like create a work item or merge a PR)
 >
 > ![](AzureValueStream/integration-sync.png)